The Big Breakfast: The Biggest Breakfast Ever

 On 1 January 2000, The Big Breakfast aired an extended New Year's Day edition entitled The Biggest Breakfast Ever, celebrating the arrival of the year 2000.
 Written by John Mann and Ged Parsons and broadcasting from 12:30 a.m. to just past 9:00 a.m., the special featured various retrospective features and the competition "Owe?
 No You Don't!"—where contestants competed in classic Big Breakfast games (concluding with the new game "Wonga") for a chance to have their debts paid off.

 Talking Bowlocks

 In January 2021, members of The Big Breakfast production team launched a podcast in which they discussed their experiences working on the series.

-Mo & AJ's Cartoon Carnival
+Revival

+2021 "Black to Front Day" special

+In September 2021, it was announced that the show would return for a one-off event known as "Black to Front Day", which would feature and celebrate the talents of those with black heritage.
+The show was presented by Mo Gilligan and AJ Odudu and had many guests from African American and Black heritages in celebration.
+The show was broadcast once again from the show's original home at Lock Keepers' Cottages.

 2022 relaunch

-On 26 May 2022 it was confirmed that the series would return part time for four Saturdays in a two and a half hour slot from 13 August 2022, with Gilligan and Odudu again returning to host from a new house revealed to be in Potters Bar, Hertfordshire.
+On 26 May 2022 it was confirmed that the series would return part time for four Saturdays in a two and a half hour slot from 13 August 2022, with Gilligan and Odudu again returning to host from a new house, revealed to be in Potters Bar, Hertfordshire.
 Denise van Outen returned as a guest to "hand over the reins" of the show to the two new presenters.
+In June 2023, a Channel 4 spokesman announced that there were no plans to commission any further episodes, but did not rule out the possibility of it returning at some point in the future.